hadenlabs/kubeadm-multipass/docs/releasing.md

 ## Bump a new version

-Make a new version of base-template in the following steps:
+Make a new version of kubeadm-multipass in the following steps:

 ### Generate version major